Scheduled MonumentsEnglandGuillotine Lock, Stratford Canal

 What is Guillotine Lock, Stratford Canal?

-Guillotine Lock is a navigable lock structure on the Stratford Canal in Worcestershire, England.
+Guillotine Lock is a lock on the Stratford Canal in Worcestershire, England, dating from the early nineteenth century.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005885.

 Who is responsible for protecting Guillotine Lock, Stratford Canal?